-Any SAE, including death due to any cause, which occurs during this study, whether or not related to the investigational product, must be reported immediately (within 24 hours of the study center's first knowledge of the event).
-All SAEs must be reported via the Electronic Data Capture (EDC) system by completing the relevant electronic Case Report Form (eCRF) page(s) in English.
+Any SAE, including death due to any cause, which occurs during this study, whether or not related to the IP, must be reported immediately (within 24 hours of the study center's first knowledge of the event).
+All SAEs must be reported via the Electronic Data Capture (EDC) system by completing the relevant electronic CRF (eCRF) page(s) in English.
 Once the SAE has been recorded in the EDC system, the sponsor and other designated recipients will be informed of the event automatically.
-For instances in which the EDC may become unavailable, SAEs must be reported using the back-up paper SAE Report Form to meet the 24 hour timeline requirement (contacts and instructions to be provided in separate documentation).
-Once the EDC becomes available, the site must enter all SAE data as reported on the back-up paper SAE report form on the applicable eCRF pages.
+For instances in which the EDC may become unavailable, SAEs must be reported using the backup paper SAE Report Form to meet the 24-hour timeline requirement (contacts and instructions to be provided in separate documentation).
+Once the EDC becomes available, the site must enter all SAE data as reported on the backup paper SAE Report Form on the applicable eCRF pages.

-The initial SAE information reported on the applicable eCRF pages (or back-up SAE Report Form, if applicable) must at least include the following:
+The initial SAE information reported on the applicable eCRF pages (or backup SAE Report Form, if applicable) must at least include the following:

 - Protocol Number

 - Subject identification number and demographics (gender, age at onset of event and/or date of birth)

-- Investigational product exposure
+- IP exposure

-- Medical Term for Event (Diagnosis preferably) - Description of the (S)AE, including: - Date of onset - ➤ (S)AE treatment (drug, dose, route of administration) - Causal relationship by the investigator - Measures taken (ie, action taken regarding investigational product in direct relationship to the AE) - Seriousness criteria (ie, death, life-threatening, or other criterion) - Cause of death - Autopsy findings (if available) - Name, address, fax number, email, and telephone number of the reporting investigator (for paper SAE Report Forms)
+- Medical Term for Event (Diagnosis preferably) - Description of the (S)AE, including: - > Date of onset - > (S)AE treatment (drug, dose, route of administration) - > Causal relationship by the investigator - Measures taken (ie, action taken regarding IP in direct relationship to the AE) - Seriousness criteria (ie, death, life-threatening, or other criterion) - Cause of death - Autopsy findings (if available) - Name, address, fax number, email, and telephone number of the reporting investigator (for paper SAE Report Forms)